Marketers, entrepreneurs, and business owners assume that most people make decisions by conducting research and then weighing the options.

 How to use the anchoring effect to improve branding and design

 - Make sure you find a unique company name for your business.
-Don’t use online name generators or generic lists of ideas.
-If you want a catchy business name that stands out from your competition, get help from experts.
+Stay away from online name generators or generic lists of ideas.
+There are some reasonably good ones, like this business name generator.
+But, if you want a catchy business name that stands out from your competition, get help from experts.
 For example, here’s how one successful entrepreneur crowdsourced lots of new business names and found a terrific new name for his business.

 - Don’t settle for a generic logo based on a template or one created by a computer.
 It’ll look like tens of thousands of other logos and will help your business get lost in the crowd.
 Instead, understand how fonts, colors, shapes and lines in a logo design influence purchasing decisions.
 Work with experts to get a professional logo design that helps your business stand out.